DistanceDevelopment/spatial-workshops/DEL_webpage_info.md

 ---
 title: Information for the DEL website
-author: David L Miller, Jason J Roberts, Eric Rexstad
+author: David L Miller, Jason J Roberts
 date: 9 May 2015

 ---